MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 ## Collective

-- Improve Collaboration Skills:
+- Improve Collaboration Skills
 Our goal is to work together as a team by using Git to manage our code.
 We will learn how to collaborate effectively and resolve conflicts.

-- Master Version Control:
+- Master Version Control
 We want everyone on the team to become comfortable with using Git.
-This includes learning how to make changes, create branches,pull requests.
+This includes learning how to make changes, create branches, and manage pull requests.

-- Understand Team Dynamics:
+- Understand Team Dynamics
 Our goal is to support all team members, no matter their skill level.
 We will encourage everyone to participate equally and contribute to the project.

-- Review Code Collaboratively:
+- Review Code Collaboratively
-Our goal is to learn reviewing and providing constructive feedback on code.
+Our goal is to learn how to review and provide constructive feedback on code.

-- Leaning From Each Other:
+- Learning From Each Other
-  Our goal is to learn various problem solving strategies from each others code.
+Our goal is to learn various problem-solving strategies from each other’s code.
 We will focus on understanding how and why someone solved a problem in that manner.

 ## Individual